elcoco/osc_pir_trigger/README.md

 Module reports high after a trigger for a duration of 1 second.
 Inbetween triggers there is a minimum 3 second delay.
-This is a limitation from the PIR module.

 Looking at the module, facing buttons, dome up:
 - Right pot meter is sensitivity